liuluddex/liuluddex.github.io/content/project/2D-ADAS-Verification/index.md

 #### Training of Deep Reinforcement Learning Models

 We recorded all the deep reinforcement learning training processes, as shown in Fig. 5.
+Since smaller attack costs cannot cause the system to be in an unsafe state, the change in reward is not stable (the reward for failed exploration is smaller).

 {{< figure src="images/drl_model_training.svg" title="Fig. 5.
 DRL Models Training Comparison." >}}